How to build a custom WooCommerce shop page

 Out of the box, the default WooCommerce shop page showcases products in a grid layout.
 The shop page is an integral part of your online store – after all, it’s the page your customers will interact with most.

 For this reason, you need more control over its design in order to create an intuitive, user-friendly layout that’s suited to your specific business and delivers value to your customers.
 You need a custom WooCommerce shop page to increase your conversion rate – and sales.

-In this post, we’ll walk you through a quick, step-by-step tutorial about how to customize the default WooCommerce shop page so that you have complete control over the layout.
+In this post, we’ll walk you through a quick, step-by-step tutorial about how to use product tables to customize the default WooCommerce shop page.
 Before we jump into the tutorial, let’s quickly explore the WooCommerce shop page.

 What is the WooCommerce shop page?

 The WooCommerce shop page serves as a placeholder for a post type archive to display products.
 A post type archive displays a list of all posts under a particular post type, tag, or category.
 In this case, it would be the Products post type to display WooCommerce products.

 Behind the scenes, the shop page may be rendered differently as compared to other pages on your online store.
 If you use SEO plugins on your site, they might have specific settings for custom post type archives.
 You’ll need to use these same settings to control the WooCommerce shop page.

 The exact layout and appearance of the default WooCommerce shop page depends on your theme.
 In most themes, it looks something like this:

 The products are listed in a grid layout with some basic information about each one.
 This typically includes a large image, the product name, price, and maybe star ratings from reviews.
 It doesn’t include product options such as variations, or the ability to choose a quantity and add to the cart.

 The default shop page may be full-width, or it may have a sidebar where you can add filter widgets etc.